 Explore Sandpoint, Idaho.
 USA Today named it the nation's "Most Beautiful Small Town."

 Surrounded by the Selkirk, Cabinet and Bitterroot ranges, Sandpoint is home to Schweitzer Mountain Ski Resort, Idaho's second largest after Sun Valley.
 Ride, hike, golf, fish, go rock climbing: take your pick from a bevy of options today.
+Lunch and dinner are on your own today.

 Ride south: quiet, scenic roads lead to the beautiful resort town of Coeur d'Alene, Idaho.